Beauty

 “You can use anything to collect your blades,” says Johnson.
 “But we like [the bank] because you can’t open it, so if you have little ones with curious fingers, they can’t get the blades out.”

 Well Kept sells a blade bank and offers a recycling program as well.
-Once your bank is full, you ship it back to the company; they take the used blade banks to the local recycling depot.
+Once your bank is full, you ship it back to the company; they take the used blade banks to a local recycling depot.
 This is handy because most curbside recycling programs don’t accept blades—they are too sharp for standard machines to process, so they need to be taken to a scrap metal facility.

 If you don’t have a blade bank, you can easily make your own.
 Reuse a jar or a container, making sure to secure the lid (duct tape will do).
 Cut a small slot in the top of the lid, just the right size to slide in a blade.